-The sin of the Golden Calf appears to be another frustrating blunder in a series of historical blunders that began with Adam’s sin in the Garden of Eden.
-Had he waited a few scant hours before eating the fruit of the Tree of Knowledge, he would have lived forever.
+In fact, the sin of the Golden Calf appears to be another frustrating blunder in a series of historical blunders that began with Adam’s sin in the Garden of Eden.
 Why is it that everything is ruined at the most critical moment?

-The sages’ explanation of the Golden Calf and its implications “to give a voice to those wishing to repent,” instructs us not to think of ourselves as forever lost.
-We might think that once we have fallen into sin, our cause is lost.
-Before sinning, there appear to be two options: either you are righteous or a rogue.
-After sinning, a third option comes into view: you may have sinned, but now you can repent.
+The sages’ explanation of the Golden Calf and its implications “to give a voice to those wishing to repent,” so instructs us to not think of ourselves as forever lost, once we have fallen into sin.
+Before sinning, one might think that there are only two options: either you are righteous or wicked, now we can understand that there is a third option: you may have sinned, but now you can repent.

-When Moses saw the sin, “He threw the tablets from his hands and broke them beneath the mountain.”
-The key word here is “breakage.”
-The Arizal teaches us that at the deepest spiritual dimension, creation is a process of breakage and rectification.
-Initially, when great Divine light attempts to descend and manifest in vessels, there is an explosion.
-The vessels shatter, the lights disappear, sparks fall, entire worlds are destroyed and chaos ensues… until the World of Rectification is created.
-The description of the shattering of vessels is covered in great depth in Kabbalah, down to the minutest details.
-We will suffice with the general explanation mentioned in Chassidut, that breakage is necessary to enable “leaping from unity to diversity.”
+Let’s begin from the act that expresses the sin and its effects more than any other: when Moses saw the sin, “He threw the tablets from his hands and shattered them beneath the mountain.”
+The key is that the tablets were shattered.
+Indeed, the holy Arizal teaches us that at the deepest spiritual dimension, all of creation is one great process of shattering and rectification.
+Initially, when great Divine light attempts to descend and manifest in vessels, there is a great explosion – the vessels shatter, the lights disappear, sparks fall, entire worlds are destroyed and chaos ensues until the World of Rectification is created.
+The description of the shattering of vessels is covered in great depth in Kabbalah, down to the minutest details – but we will suffice with the general explanation mentioned in Chassidut, that shattering is necessary for “leaping from unity to diversity.”

-This breakage is illustrated through the allegory of a teacher-student relationship.
-Let’s imagine a great rabbi, an illustrious sage who wishes to impart of his wisdom to his young student.
-But the student’s mental capacity is worlds apart from the teacher’s mind.
-The teacher, experiences his knowledge as an all-encompassing light of wisdom.
-But, there is no way that the student will be able to integrate the rabbi’s wisdom and grasp it without the rabbi “breaking” his wisdom into tiny fragments.
-In this way, to the extent that his own intelligence allows, the student may gradually integrate some of his teacher’s wisdom.
-If the process is successful, the student will understand his teacher’s perspective, and sense the all-inclusive intelligence that encompasses all the details.
+Shattering can be illustrated with an allegory of a teacher-student relationship.
+Let’s imagine a great rabbi, an illustrious sage who wishes to impart his wisdom to his young student whose mental capacity is worlds apart from the teacher’s mind.
+Within the teacher, the wisdom is deep and wonderful and he experiences it as one great all-encompassing light.
+But, there is no way that the student will be able to integrate the rabbi’s wisdom and grasp it without the rabbi dividing (or shattering) his wisdom into tiny pieces.
+In this way the student can begin to study and gradually integrate the great light of his teacher’s wisdom to the extent of his capability.
+If the process is successful, the student merits reaching an understanding of his teacher’s perspective and senses the great all-inclusive intelligence that hovers above all the minute details.

-To extricate ourselves from the effects of the sin of the Golden Calf, Moses revealed the ability to repent.
-Even after such a dire communal sin, teshuvah is possible.
-But the world after the sin and subsequent repentance was no longer the same.
-We experienced the transition into a world of diversity, the world of people seeking to repent.
-In the world of repenters, each carries his or her personal burden.
-Each individual reflects their own hue of the original light.
+To extricate ourselves from the effects of the sin of the Golden Calf, Moses revealed the ability to repent even after such a dire communal sin.
+But the world after the sin and repentance was no longer the same.
+At first, we were in a world of unity, the world of the righteous, and now we experienced the transition into a fragmented reality, the world of people seeking to repent, each carrying his or her own particular burden, each with his or her own shade of color.

-Concealed within this diversity is a spark of unity.
-Our sages teach us that in the Ark of the Covenant, the shards of the first tablets were placed together with the two new tablets of stone that Moses later brought down from Sinai.
-The breakage received new significance.
-No longer was it an unplanned fall.
-It became “a descent for the sake of ascent,” which created an innovation: the ability to contain unity within diversity.
+But, concealed within this diversity is a spark of unity!
+Our sages teach us that in the Ark of the Covenant, together with the two new tablets of stone that Moses later brought down from Sinai, lay the shards of the first tablets.
+The shattering had been given new meaning.
+It was not just an unplanned fall but “a descent for the sake of ascent,” which resulted in an innovation that had never been before: the ability to contain unity within diversity.

-As with the teacher and his student, a new facet of wisdom appears after the breakage that was not previously apparent.
-The teacher succeeds in gleaning a variety of details from the initial, general light.
-The new details reveal a more elevated aspect of the unity of the initial wisdom.
-This is the benefit gained by Moses breaking the first tablets.
-As a result of the sin of the Golden Calf, God’s ways and His attributes are revealed to us.
-The one Torah that we received at Sinai reveals a rich fine structure.
-“God said to him [Moses], do not be upset over the first tablets, for they were no more than Ten Commandments but with the second tablets I give you the laws, the Midrash and the agadot.”
-As the verse in Job states, “He told you all the mysteries of wisdom, for there is [now] twice as much insight.”
-The new world revealed after the sin is a world that contains a double dose of wisdom.
-Unity has been revealed within diversity.
+As with the teacher and his student, a new facet of wisdom appears after the shattering that was not at all apparent before.
+The teacher himself is surprised by the variety of details that he succeeds in gleaning from the initial, general light, and from the fact that the new details actually reveal a more elevated aspect of the wisdom’s unity.
+This too is the benefit gained from the breaking of the first tablets.
+After the sin of the Golden Calf, God’s ways and His attributes are revealed to us and the Torah that we receive anew divides into a wonderful richness of detail as the sages state, “God said to him [Moses], do not be upset over the first tablets, for they were no more than Ten Commandments but with the second tablets I give you the laws, the Midrash and the homilies.”
+As the verse in Job states, “He told you all the mysteries of wisdom, for there is [now] twice as much in it.”
+The new world revealed after the sin is a world that contains twice the amount of wisdom, now that unity has been revealed within diversity.